- February 16, 2018

 - Category: Blog

 When shopping around for drug testing supplies, you may come across a couple of options that include additional testing strips know as “Adulteration Strips”.
 An Adulterant is defined as a foreign substance used to adulterate, or change, another.
-When it comes to drug testing, an adulterant would alter the testing sample in such a way to manipulate the results of a test.
+When it comes to drug testing, an adulterant would alter the testing sample in such a way as to manipulate the results of a test.

 Adulteration strips are additional testing strips that will test the integrity of the specimen provided.
 They can only be used on urine specimens and are usually sold at a slight up-charge compared to tests without them.
 Adulteration strips are handy because some people will try to fool a drug test by adding foreign substances to make the test read “negative” when it should really be positive.
 Adulteration strips may be included on the testing kit itself, or they can be purchased separately.
 Below is a list of the 6 most common adulterants used to fool drug tests.
-Each adulterant listed has a adulteration strip available to test for the presence of these adulterants in any urine sample.
+Each adulterant listed has an adulteration strip available to test for the presence of these adulterants in any urine sample.

 Bleach – Bleach is commonly used to cause a false negative for THC.
 Since bleach is an oxidant that breaks down the metabolites of THC in urine, it will essentially erase the presence of THC in the specimen and result in a negative result.
 No human urine contains bleach, so having this adulteration strip will be an easy way to detect an invalid sample.

 Creatine – Creatine is a common adulterant used to alter the results of a drug test.
-While produced in the body naturally, creatine is also present in diuretics used in herbal flush to clean the body from drugs.
-This strips measures the waste product from creatine and will notify you if there is an excess of creatine metabolites present in the sample.
+While produced in the body naturally, creatine is also present in diuretics used in the herbal flush to clean the body from drugs.
+This strips measure the waste product from creatine and will notify you if there is an excess of creatine metabolites present in the sample.

 Glutaraldehyde – Glutaraldehyde is a disinfectant used in medical settings for sterilization for equipment.
 Although it has a strong odor, this adulterant is colorless and when used in small amounts can alter the enzymes used for the detection of drugs in the testing supplies which will cause a false negative.
 Since is not present in human urine, it is easy to detect when this adulteration strip is present.